 The research on Vitamin D is promising for cancer prevention and slowing progression.
 During dark Canadian winters, about 40 percent of Canadians have less than 50nM vitamin D in their blood.
 In addition to eating a balanced diet with vitamin D sources and having sufficient exposure to sunlight, you may want to talk to your health care practitioner about ways to get additional vitamin D.

 US National Institutes of Health, Office of Dietary Supplements.
 Dietary Supplement Fact Sheet: Vitamin D.

 Grassroots Health.
 D*Action, an international public health project to solve the vitamin D deficiency epidemic.

-Natasha Klemm ND is a Toronto-based doctor and is co-Chair of Prevent Cancer Now
+Natasha Klemm ND is a Toronto-based doctor and was co-Chair of Prevent Cancer Now